Recent Courses

 America is a nation of immigrants.
 This ideological epithet has come to define the American experience as one of opportunity, advancement, and national incorporation.
 This course will approach this narrative from the perspective of im/migrants, refugees, exiles, displaced persons, and colonized minorities.
 To do so, we will read sociology, history, and political theory alongside literary texts, inquiring into discourses of migration, mobility, and (un)belonging through an interdisciplinary and intersectional lens.

-Artifacts of US Empire: Post-Cold War US Narratives of Migration and the Multi-Ethnic US Literary Canon
+Post-Cold War Narratives of Migration to the US

 **Please contact for syllabi**